easherma/map_survey/README.md

-# Bikeways for Everybody
+# Map-based Survey ool
-Crowd-sourcing lines on a map to solicit public input on ideal locations for fully protected bike routes as part of the [Boston Cyclists' Union's Bikeways for Everybody initiative](http://bostoncyclistsunion.org/bikeways-for-everybody/).
-See the live site [here](https://boston-cyclists-union.github.io/bikeways4everybody/)
+Crowd-sourcing points lines on a map to solicit input on geospatial issues.
+Heavily modified fork of  [Bikeways3Everybody](https://github.com/radumas/bikeways4everybody).

 # How to Fork

 ## Set Up Accounts and Fork Repository

+### Using third party data store

-1. Get a [github](https://github.com/join), a [cartodb](https://cartodb.com/signup), and a [mapbox](https://www.mapbox.com/studio/signup/) account
+1. Get a [github](https://github.com/join), a [carto](https://cartodb.com/signup), and a [mapbox](https://www.mapbox.com/studio/signup/) account
   + (*Optional*) Mac & Windows users can install the [Github Desktop Software](https://desktop.github.com/)
 2. Fork the repository by clicking on the [fork icon](#js-flash-container) at the top right of this page, like the image below.
 To learn more about forking, click [here](https://help.github.com/articles/fork-a-repo/).
 [![](https://help.github.com/assets/images/help/repository/fork_button.jpg)](#js-flash-container)

+### Roll your own backend

+This repo is also desgined to work with [this Django REST app](https://github.com/easherma/map-survey)

 ## Carto